 In the leeward turn, the albatross gains momentum and the wind loses momentum.
 The birds change of direction is again caused by a centripetal force, a horizontal component of the lift force, the result of the wing imparting horizontal momentum to the air.
 In the leeward turn, a component of that momentum is opposite to the wind direction, therefore the momentum of the wind is reduced whilst the momentum of the bird is increased.

 The bird maintains at least average speed and height during successive windward and leeward turns.
-For the bird, the change of momentum is about the same in each turn.
-However, as the bird flies, it encounters successive different units of air.
+For one unit mass of bird, the change of momentum is about the same in each turn.
+However, as the bird flies, it encounters successive different unit masses of air.
 The leeward turn is shorter than the windward turn and fewer unit masses of air are accelerated; compared with the windward turn which is longer and in which a greater number of unit masses of air are given less acceleration.
 So, per unit mass of air, the wind loses more speed in the leeward turn than it gets back in the windward turn.
-The difference in energy is equivalent to the birds drag losses.
+The difference in energy (proportional to speed squared) is equivalent to the birds drag energy losses.
 In effect, wind-speed has been converted into air turbulence in the wake of the bird.
 Ultimately that turbulence energy is converted to heat energy at the molecular level and dissipated throughout the air.